 the Francis commitment to openness, transparency and candour and much more

 The four weeks of residential teaching is spread over the academic year and includes:

 lectures and exercises

 input from senior professional NHS communicators, guest keynote speakers and communications experts from inside and outside of healthcare

 Committed to supporting NHS communicators, we're offering a 50% match-funded bursary to all those accepted onto the course.
 The remainder of the fees must be covered by the student’s organisation.
 We've run four successful cohorts to date.
 Cohort 5 started at Bucks New University on 5 February 2018.
-Cohort 6 is likely to start at the end of this year - more details to come.
+Applications for cohort 6 will open near the end of the year.
+Further information to come.